Wizarding in the Wild West

 Of the three magical peoples the most varied and unique of all three is the Sidhe, (pronounced "shee" in Irish).

 There are many types of beings, creatures, and monsters that are technically included amongst the sidhe.
 The Sidhe pretty much is a being that manifest magic of themselves or in their being in a physical way is part of the sidhe.
 Wizards, witches, faeries, phoenixes, thunderbirds, elves, trolls, zombies, vampires, were-people, were-wolves, were-cats, or were-chickens, banshees, leprechaun, clurichaun, little people, goblins, orcs, or anything that waves a wand, conjures a spell, awakens a curse, or exists or awakens through the practice of outwardly manifest magic is included in the sidhe.
 There is not a comprehensive list of shee, as not all have been found and categorized.
 But fauns, centaurs, minotaurs, harpys, sirens, satyrs, krampii, talking animals generally, cheshire cats, mermaids, chimaeras such as griffins and hippogriffs, manticores, pegasus, jabberwocky, yetis, sasquatch, jackalope, basilisk, chupacabra, selkies, wyrms, wyverns, dragons, and lungs are all included.
-Man-eating plants are included, as well as many other odd and bizarre magical plants.
+Not least, nor to be forgotten are man-eating plants, as well as many other odd and bizarre magical plants of many shapes, colors, sizes, and countries of origin.

 They can be intelligent, stupid, humanoid, animal, and plant.
 They can look normal and act magical, or be fantastic, and just look bizarre.
 The thing that unites them is their ability to conjure and/or manifest magic in a physical way.